HubbleCommand/GTARadio/README.md

 # GTA Radio Arduino
 Arduino project to make a "radio" that plays the music from GTA radio stations.
-Currently, only GTA V stations have been ripped & confirmed to work.
+After lots of work & time, all GTA V and GTA IV stations have been ripped and work!

 # Useful notes
 File and directory names cannot be longer than 8 characters.
 A full path can be longer than 8 characters.